 Stages of Labor:

 - Early labor – You start having contractions as your cervix thins out.
 It then progresses into strong and regular contractions that last 30-60 seconds and come every 5 to 20 minutes.
 Keep your composure moms.
-I know your hearts raising like Verve drums at WWBW.
+I know your hearts raising.
 You can spend this stage at home or wherever you feel comfortable.
 You can walk around, take a shower, watch TV or let the hubby give you a gentle back massage.

 - Active labor – The contractions become stronger and more painful and you start feeling pressure in your lower back.
 At this phase, your cervix dilates from 8 to 10 centimeters.
 This is when you need to go to the hospital.